GoogleChrome/developer.chrome.com/site/en/docs/webstore/discovery/index.md

 ---

 We strive to make it easy for users to discover great items on the Chrome Web Store.
 A positive discovery experience means making it simple for users to find the items they know and love, as well as new and undiscovered items.
-From browsing the homepage to searching by title, we want users to find the best item to fit their needs.
+From browsing the home page to searching by title, we want users to find the best item to fit their needs.
 Learn more about discovery on the Chrome Web Store below.

 ## Search {: #search }